prl-mushr/mushr/README.md

 - [mushr_pf](https://github.com/prl-mushr/mushr_pf): The particle filter used for localization in a map from laser scans.
 - [mushr_rhc](https://github.com/prl-mushr/mushr_rhc): The receding horizon controller for navigating to goal points in a map.

-### : Install Scripts
-We strongly recommend using our image and following the instructions on our website as it is significantly less error prone and we will be much quicker to fix.
-To run the install scripts, make sure you have a ubuntu 16/18.04 with ROS kinetic/melodic installed.
-1. Clone `mushr` into your `catkin_ws/src`
-2. Then `cd .../catkin_ws/src/mushr/`
-3. `sudo ./install_melodic.sh` or `sudo ./install_kinetic.sh` if you are using kinetic.
-The script will take ~1 hour to run.
-4. If something fails, please contact us and we will do our best to respond to your issue.
-Most of the time, failures happend when compiling librealsense as it is not fully supported for ARM devices.

 ## FAQ

 - **How do I get started?!**